~ Gallery - Shops ~

 Barclays occupation was short lived, probably while more suitable premises were sought.

-No.50, the old bank premises became the British Gas sales showroom, and in 1995 adapted as a fast food
+No.50, the old bank premises became the British Gas sales showroom.
+In 1995 it was adapted as a fast food delivery service (Dial-a-Curry).
+A year later it became 'Spices' Indian take-away, which is still trading from there.

 The new premises.

-In January 1966, the bank moved from the old premises at Nr.50 Zoar Street to the new
+In January 1966, Barclays moved from the old premises at Nr.50 Zoar Street to the new modern purpose built bank adjacent.
+This spanned the corner of Zoar Street and Abbey Road becomming 51 Zoar Street.

-Despite a petition, Barclays closed it's Lower Gornal branch on the 9th October, 2015,
+Despite a petition, Barclays closed its Lower Gornal branch on the 9th October, 2015, after nearly 100 years in Gornal.

 This has left the village without any banking facilities.